bluke93/php-product-exporter/readme.md

 Make sure that the files `/src/config/exportKeys.csv` and `/src/config/remap.csv` exists, they contains the required data to remap the product list from the CRM to the Wordpress.

+Once the process is finished, the latest created CSV file will be located in `src/dist` ready to be downloaded and imported into the wordpress platform.

 ## How is structured

 ### Requesting